 Mid-semester and final grades will be issued to all students for all courses enrolled.
 Final grades become a part of the student's permanent record and are used in computing grade point averages.
 If a student repeats a course, the highest grade in the course is calculated in the grade point average (G.P.A.).
 The lower grade earned in the course is disregarded when calculating the GPA, but is not deleted from the student's record.
-On the student's transcript, an "E" placed next to a course indicates the repetition of a course excluded from the GPA and an -'I indicates the repetition of a course included in the GPA.
+On the student's transcript, an "E" placed next to a course indicates the repetition of a course excluded from the GPA and an "I" indicates the repetition of a course included in the GPA.
 The GPA is computed by dividing the total number of quality points by the total number of GPA hours earned.
 Non-traditional grades including grades of I, W, WA, AU, S, U, and P are not computed in the GPA.

-The Dean of the College in which the student is a major must approve grade changes or the school in which the student is a major during the semester of instruction immediately following the semester the grade was issued.
-The Dean of the College of Humanities and Social Sciences must approve grade changes for undecided majors.
-All grade changes submitted later than the succeeding semester must be approved by both the Provost and Vice President for Academic Affairs.
+The dean of the college in which the course is offered must approve grade changes or the school in which the course is offered during the semester of instruction immediately following the semester the grade was issued.
+The dean of the college of Humanities and Social Sciences must approve grade changes for Academic Enrichment courses.
+All grade changes submitted later than the succeeding semester must be approved by both the provost and vice-president for Academic Affairs.
 Approved grade changes will be forwarded to the Office of Registration and Records for processing.